Primitive node: Molecular signals

 Regional differences in gene expression patterns are observed in the Hensen's node region at the six-somite stage.
 Shh is strongly expressed in the rostral half of Hensen's node both dorsally and ventrally, future floor plate and notochord cells.
 In the caudal node, Shh transcripts become progressively less abundant and are located essentially in the most ventral cells, except for endodermal cells.

 In contrast, HNF-3b is expressed in the entire mass of cells situated within the median pit and extending about 70 mm posteriorly.
 Both Shh and HNF-3b transcripts are found in the notochord and the floor plate rostral to the node, and they are completely absent in the lateral and caudal neural plate and the primitive streak.
 In the node proper, the chordin expression pattern is very similar to that of HNF-3b, but more rostrally, chordin is no longer expressed in the floor plate is predominantly expressed in the ventral part of the node.

-Comparison of the expression patterns of these different genes and of the cellular arrangement in the node region leds to the definition of three zones.
+Comparison of the expression patterns of these different genes and of the cellular arrangement in the node region leads to the definition of three zones.
 Anteriorly (zone a), the derivatives of the node that express HNF-3b and Shh (notochord and floor plate) are separated by forming basement membrane but are closely associated.
 In the area of the median pit (zone b), the future floor plate can be distinguished by a columnar arrangement of its cells.
 Underneath this forming epithelial layer, the presumptive notochordal cells are randomly and loosely arranged.
 HNF-3b and Shh are both expressed in this region, which constitutes the bulk of the node.
 Caudal to the border of the median pit, the cells of the node that express HNF-3b but not Shh (zone c) are closely packed without exhibiting any epithelial arrangement.
 Interestingly, the HNF-3b- and Ch-Tbx6L-expressing areas, forming respectively the caudal HN and the tip of the primitive streak (TPS), do not overlap.